Christopher-Hayes/hayes.software/src/blog/gif-cursor.md

   title: Making a GIF your cursor in Chrome
   emoji: 🐹
   desc: How to use a GIF as your cursor in Chrome
+aiassist:
+devto: This post was originally published on <a href='https://dev.to/chris_hayes/make-a-gif-your-cursor-in-chrome-4odo' target='_blank'>dev.to</a>.
 ---

 Using "AniTuner" to create a special `.ani` cursor file and the Chrome extension, "Animated Cursors Forever!".
 One can use a GIF as their cursor inside Chrome.